7 Things Every Non-Technical Founder Should Know

 Acquaint Yourself Thoroughly With The Basics

 Gain a basic understanding of the foundations of the functionality of the technology that your business steers at, so you aren't completely unaware of what’s happening.
 This will also aid in better communication with your tech team to attain the desired end products.
-It might get extremely embarrassing when you are clueless as to how to use the app you yourself designed.
+It might get extremely embarrassing when you know how to design an app but are clueless as to how to use it yourself.

 Now that being said, please do not begin an advanced coding lesson- unless you really want to!
 But in most cases, coding is not a skill that is learned easily and pulling off what you have bare minimum expertise in may lead to unsatisfactory results and a loss of credibility.
 Take my advice and leave that to the techies!
 Needless intervention can cast them down.
 In fact, the biggest fiasco reason in tech start-ups is the failure of non-tech founders attempting to blindly execute what they are incapable of.